EXA-UQ/EXAUQ-Toolbox/docs/cli/user-guides/resubmitting-jobs.md

 20240425124567890  20240603103502978      (3.3, 3.3, 3.3)
 ```

-This command resubmits all jobs that are not completed, assigning new job IDs to each for
+This command resubmits all jobs that are not completed.
-separate tracking.

 !!! note
     The `--status` and `--status-not` options can be used together to filter jobs based on